bitcrowd/chromic_pdf/lunch_talk/index.md

   - message sending
   - message parsing tokenization / decoding
   - error handling
-  - target creation (first part of before), focus on navigate/print: relatively simple, but good example
+  - target creation (first part of before)
   - multiple targets / requests in parallel -> assume there is only one
 - a lot of the code will be pseudo code
 -->